mohitrathor98/Learning-Pad/Data-Structues-And-Algo-master/README.md

 # GFG-DSA
-This repo contains C++ Programs and basic theories for Data structure and Algorithm course of Geeks-For-Geeks.
+This contains C++ Programs and basic theories for Data structure and Algorithm course of Geeks-For-Geeks.

 Topics Covered: